 9 Affordable Day Trips for a Georgia Getaway

 With so many school vacations, it's difficult to plan a trip for each one.
 Or maybe you don't have kids, but can't steal away for a full week's vacation.
 Instead of traveling for an extended visit, why not plan some awesome day trips?
-Here are nine great one-day outings that will have you exploring all the regions of Georgia.
+Here are nine great outings that will have you exploring all over Georgia.

 Alpharetta